What comes with purchasing a subscription?

 Do you scout junior college baseball all year long?

 Obviously, COVID-19 has impacted this a bit, but generally speaking the answer is yes.
 Spring and fall seasons are incredibly busy with games, scrimmages, and practices.
 From January to the end of May, and early September through late November, time goes at warp seed.
-I’ll check in on California-area summer leagues that have junior college players, as well, though JuCo guys are generally more dispersed through the summer, and so our scouting production slows down just a little bit in June, July, and August.
-That said, we see enough players throughout the year that we’re adding and updating scouting reports and posting videos to the site every single week of the year.
+I’ll check in on California-area summer leagues that have junior college players, as well, though JuCo guys are a little more dispersed in the summers, so my scouting production slows down slightly in June, July, and August.
+Even so, I see enough players throughout the year that I’m adding and updating scouting reports and posting new videos to the site pretty much every single day of the entire year.

 What’s your scouting territory?